Thermodynamic and transport properties of high-quality single crystals of the altermagnet CrSb: Results and discussion

+For $C_\mathrm{{mag}}(T)$, the magnetic specific heat due to magnetic excitation, we attempted to use various models listed in \cref{tab0} and found that the gapless models cannot fit the experimental data.
+Thus, we used the gapped magnon model, namely

 which accounts for the specific heat of magnons with a moderate energy gap $\Delta$.
 The red solid line in \cref{fig5}b shows the best fit over 25–300 K using \cref{eq7a}, while the black and blue solid curves represent the extracted lattice and magnon contributions, respectively.
+At room temperature, the zero-field $C_\mathrm{mag}$ of CrSb is about 3.2 J/mol-K, consistent with earlier report \cite{abe1984magnetic}.
 Within the considered temperature range, the best fit yields a Debye temperature of about 321 $\pm$ 5 K, in good agreement with the low-temperature estimate and the magnon energy gap of $\Delta$ = 190 $\pm$10 K ($\sim$ 16 $\pm$1 meV), consistent with inelastic neutron-scattering measurements \cite{radhakrishna1996inelastic,singh2025chiral}.
 The corresponding fitted parameters for all samples are summarized in \cref{tab2}.
 All samples exhibit similar values of $\theta_\mathrm{D}$ and $\Delta$, showing the high reproducibility of our investigation.
+Among the gapped models, since the expected specific heat behaviour ($C_\mathrm{{mag}}(T) \propto T^{\frac{1}{2}}\mathrm{exp}(-\frac{\Delta}{T})$) is identical for all of anisotropic FM, AFM, and AM, it is difficult to distinguish the types of magnetic order only from the temperature dependence of specific heat.
+Nevertheless, the deduced gap size is in good agreement with previous experimental and theoretical studies on CrSb.
+This fact provides strong thermodynamic support for the altermagnetic order in CrSb.